intermine/im-docs/docs/webapp/webapp-config/query-results/redirects.rst

 Link redirects
 ================================

-You can add a property to WebProperties to have links in results forward the user to a URL instead of the !InterMine report page.
+You can add a property to WebProperties to have links in results forward the user to a URL instead of the InterMine report page.

 config
 -------